Depression, Fatigue & Sleep

 Depression

-Depression can cause low mood, loss of interest, fatigue, sleep disturbance, poor concentration, appetite change, irritability, hopelessness, and body symptoms.
+Depression may cause low mood, loss of interest, fatigue, sleep disturbance, poor concentration, appetite changes, irritability, hopelessness, and physical symptoms.

 Anxiety and Chronic Stress

-Anxiety and stress can disturb sleep, worsen fatigue, and contribute to low mood.
+Anxiety and prolonged stress can disturb sleep, increase mental exhaustion, worsen physical tension, and contribute to low mood.

 Burnout

-Burnout is related to chronic workplace stress and can cause exhaustion, reduced effectiveness, detachment, irritability, and sleep disruption.
+Burnout is associated with chronic workplace stress and may cause exhaustion, reduced effectiveness, detachment, irritability, and disrupted sleep.

 Sleep Disorders

-Insomnia, sleep apnea, restless legs, and shift-work sleep disorder can worsen mood and energy.
+Insomnia, sleep apnea, restless legs syndrome, and shift-work sleep disorder may worsen mood, energy, concentration, and motivation.

 Medical Contributors

-Thyroid disease, B12 deficiency, anemia, diabetes, chronic pain, vitamin deficiencies, and chronic illness can contribute.
+Thyroid disease, vitamin B12 deficiency, anemia, diabetes, chronic pain, vitamin deficiencies, and chronic medical illness may contribute.

 Medication or Substance Effects

-Sedatives, alcohol, some pain medicines, some allergy medicines, and medication interactions can worsen fatigue, sleep, and mood.
+Sedatives, alcohol, some pain medicines, certain allergy medicines, sleeping pills, and medication interactions may worsen fatigue, sleep, and mood.

 What to Expect at Your First Visit

 Your first visit is a careful, non-judgmental conversation.
-We will ask about mood, sleep, fatigue, daily function, stress, work, family context, medical history, medicines, alcohol/sedative use, pain, and neurological symptoms.
+We will ask about mood, sleep, fatigue, daily functioning, stress, work, family context, medical history, medicines, alcohol or sedative use, pain, and neurological symptoms.

 When to Seek Medical Evaluation